derikon/TactJam/docs/studioProposal.md

 speed of recording and playback (like a digital metronome).
-The freely mountable actuators can be combined in several ways to either form a single shape, smaller groups, or distributed anywhere on the body and acting individually (see Figure 3, center).
-The actua- tors’ wires are about 1.5m long to enable whole body placement (see Figure 3, right).
+The freely mountable actuators can be combined in several ways to either form a single shape, smaller groups, or distributed anywhere on the body and acting individually (see Figure 2, center).
+The actuators’ wires are about 1.5m long to enable whole body placement (see Figure 2, right).